 How do I use moving averages in volatility index trading?

-• Moving averages help identify trends in the market.
+Moving averages help identify market trends.
 You can use a short-term moving average to identify short-term trends and a long-term moving average for broader market trends.
 Crossovers between short-term and long-term moving averages are often used as buy or sell signals.

 How can I manage risk while trading volatility indices?

-• Risk management is crucial when trading volatility indices.
-You can use stop-loss orders to limit potential losses, control position sizes, and ensure a favorable risk-to-reward ratio for each trade.
+Risk management is crucial when trading volatility indices.
+You can use stop-loss orders to limit potential losses, control position sizes, and ensure a favourable risk-to-reward ratio for each trade.

 What are the best indicators for trading volatility indices?